Orange-OpenSource/font-accessible-dfa/README.md

 Accessible-DfA font is free to download, subject to the licence agreement.

 To download and install the free Accessible-DfA font for PC:
-Hold your mouse cursor the following link, then click the right mouse button, then “save target as” or “save file as” to your desktop.
-Go there, and right click again on the saved file and choose “install”.
+Click on the link "AccessibleDfA.ttf" or "AccessibleDfA.otf" at the top of this page, download the file on your desktop.
+Go there, and right click again on the saved file, a contextual menu is opened, then choose “install”.
 Now the font is visible from any editors (word, writer, notepad…).

 To download and install the free Accessible-DfA font for Linux (GNOME):
 Open “Places” (nautilus), then type in file:///, then drag the “AccessibleDfA.otf” font file.

 # Author
-Denis CHENE, denis.chene@orange.com
+Denis CHÊNE, denis.chene@orange.com

 # License
 Copyright (C) 2015 Orange